 Type "IDEA SDK" into the field "Name" and then apply your changes.

 Optionally you may wish to add the IDEA sources to the SDK.
 This allows you to access the source code and code comments of IntelliJ classes, which can be very helpful.
-To enable this, get them via http://www.jetbrains.org/pages/viewpage.action?pageId=983225.
+You can get the sources via http://www.jetbrains.org/pages/viewpage.action?pageId=983225.
 This will get you the most current version of the sources.

 Then add the IDEA source folder to the IDEA SDK, by pressing the big green "+" in the tab "Sourcepath"